Integrated approach to patient care

 As is the story for many people, movement has not always felt good for me.
 After enduring two car accidents, giving birth to my five children and experiencing other sports-related wear and tear, the joy that used to come from moving my body was lost to me.

 I found excellent therapists to help me heal.
-Treatments would include a few therapeutic exercises which were helpful in rehabilitating my injuries, but I found myself craving something more.
+Treatments included a few exercises to rehabilitate my injuries, but I found myself craving something more.

 I wanted integrated hands-on therapy with a dedicated therapeutic exercise program that could help me completely recover, return to function, and get back to my usual exercise routine and fitness level.

-The concept for this company was based on my own inability to find this service anywhere.
-I decided to create a therapeutic practice approach which would help people feel better, then help them exercise effectively so they could move better.
+The concept for this company was based on my inability to find this service anywhere.
+I decided to create a therapeutic practice approach which would help people feel better, then help them exercise effectively so they could move better…..for life!

 For me, moving better means enjoying my life more!